Azure/notation-azure-kv/docs/nv2-sign-verify-aks.md

     cp ./bin/notation ~/bin
     ```

-2. Build the notation-akv plugin for remote signing and verification
+2. Build the notation-azure-kv plugin for remote signing and verification

     > NOTE: Binaries will be built for download from [releases](https://github.com/Azure/notation-azure-kv/releases)